armandtvz/django-auditlog/docs/source/usage.rst

    fields will be ignored and logged as warnings.
 Therefore, no exceptions will be raised.

+   This is not a complete solution to prevent log entries from being changed or tampered with, but it is a deterrent.
+It could also prevent someone from accidentally doing something they should not be doing.

 .. py:currentmodule:: auditlog.models

 Manually logging changes